The Arch Coal Foundation was formed in December

 The Foundation also supports organizations working to improve the environment.
 Arch is a major sponsor of University of Wyoming's Clean Coal Technology Center.
 Past contributions have supported the Conservation Fund and reforestation research through West Virginia University.

-Nearly all of our financial support goes to organizations in the primary states in which we operate: Wyoming, West Virginia, Missouri, Illinois, Utah, Colorado, Kentucky and Virginia.
+Nearly all of our financial support goes to organizations in the primary states in which we operate: Wyoming, West Virginia, Missouri, Illinois, Colorado, Kentucky and Virginia.